 Carbon dioxide is an excellent low-density contrast material which has been used for a variety of vascular interventions since the introduction of digital subtraction angiography.
 Due to high solubility rate and rapid diffusibility via lung CO2 is safe for intravascular usage.

 Physical and chemical properties

 CO2 is inexpensive, highly compressible, and low viscosity gas.
 Toxicity is not an issue when used correctly.
 It does not mix with blood and hence cannot be diluted, rather it pushes away blood column within the vascular bed.
-Its extreme buoyancy helps to opacify non-dependant vascular bed and its very low viscosity allowing injection via small (22G) needles or 3F catheters even when with a guidewire in place.
+Its extreme buoyancy helps to opacify non-dependent vascular bed and its very low viscosity allowing injection via small (22G) needles or 3F catheters even when with a guidewire in place.
 Its low viscosity results in filling of smallest branches regardless of blood flow rate and degree of stenosis.

 - allergy to iodinated contrast media

 - detection of bleeding